-13.0 Controlled Medications
+13. Controlled Medications

-- 13.1 A risk assessment and health plan will be implemented for students who receive 'controlled' medications.
-This plan will include the following information: - Name of medication/s - Details of dosage and times for administration - Side effects of medication/s - Staff involved in administration or supervision of medication - Safe storage/control of control medications - 13.2 There are strict regulations regarding the management of controlled medications and the following procedures will be put in place. - 13.3 Staff handling controlled medication will be trained and managed by the Nurses in the safe handling and management of this medication - 13.4 Two staff members must administer controlled medications, at all times - 13.5 Controlled medications administration will be recorded in a bound meds book under the supervision of the Nurses - 13.6 Medication will be kept in a locked medication locker which is accessed by authorised staff only.
+- 13.1.
+A risk assessment and health plan will be implemented for students who receive 'controlled' medications.
+This plan will include the following information: - Name of medication/s - Details of dosage and times for administration - Side effects of medication/s - Staff involved in administration or supervision of medication - Safe storage/control of control medications - 13.2.
+There are strict regulations regarding the management of controlled medications and the following procedures will be put in place. - 13.3.
+Staff handling controlled medication will be trained and managed by the Nurses in the safe handling and management of this medication - 13.4.
+Two staff members must administer controlled medications.
+If this is not possible, then the student may act as a second checker if Gillick competent.

+- 13.5.
+Controlled medications administration will be recorded in a bound controlled drug book under the supervision of the Nurses - 13.6.
+Medication will be kept in a locked medication cupboard which is accessed by authorised staff only.

-14.0 Medication Storage
+14. Medication Storage

-14.1 Advice on the storage of medicines will be sought from a qualified pharmacist when required.
+- 14.1.
+Advice on the storage of medicines will be sought from a qualified pharmacist when required.
 A secure location will be available in the accommodation/College as well as refrigeration when required.
 Medicines may be potentially harmful to anyone for whom they are not prescribed.

-- The college acknowledges that it has a duty to ensure that risks to the health of others are properly controlled. - 14.2 When a medicine requires refrigeration it can be kept in the refrigerator in the Medical Room.
+The college acknowledges that it has a duty to ensure that risks to the health of others are properly controlled. - 14.1.1.
+The locked medicine cupboard in the boarding houses should be used for students' medicines only - 14.2.
+When a medicine requires refrigeration it can be kept in the refrigerator in the Medical Room.
 To avoid confusion medicines should be kept in a container that is clearly labelled with the student's name, date of birth and name of the medicine.
 Members of staff who use the refrigerator must be made aware of the importance of keeping the medicine safe and secure.

-14.3 Epi-pens/Inhalers
+14.3.
+Epi-pens/Inhalers

-14.3.1 Students will carry their own inhalers/ Epi-pens with them.
-However, a spare inhaler/Epi-pens should be kept in case of emergency in both the college reception and both boarding houses in a secure but assessable location.
+Students will carry their own inhalers/ Epi-pens with them.
+However, a spare inhaler/Epi-pens should be kept in case of emergency in both the college reception, medical centre and each boarding house in a secure but accessible location.
 In all areas, lists of those students who use inhalers and epi-pens are clearly marked, along with how to administer such emergency medical devices.
 Spare inhalers/Epi-pens will be clearly labelled with the student's name and must not be used for any other student.
 The College nurse is responsible for ensuring that all key staff who have access to inhalers and Epi-pens are aware of how to administer these in an emergency situation.
 Lists of students who use such devices are kept up-to-date by the college nurses and students are responsible for ensuring that the College has been given spare devices.
-In line with new guidance Epi-pens can now be kept for up to one month after their set expiry for use as spares in Colleges.
+In line with new guidance Epipens can now be kept for up to one month after their set expiry for use as spares in Colleges.

-14.4 Emergency Medical Procedures
+14.4.
+Emergency Medical Procedures